TheEconomist/covid-19-excess-deaths-tracker/README.md

 The data and files that we have generated from official sources are freely available for public use, as long as *The Economist* is cited as a source.

 ## Suggested citation
-The Economist and Solstad, S. (corresponding author), 2020.
+The Economist, 2020.
 Tracking covid-19 excess deaths across countries. [online] The Economist.
 Available at: <[https://www.economist.com/graphic-detail/coronavirus-excess-deaths-estimates](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-tracker)> [Accessed ---].

 (See also our [citation file](https://github.com/TheEconomist/covid-19-excess-deaths-tracker/blob/main/citation.cff))